lumpn/blog/boxing-day.md

 }
 ```

-It isn’t quite as succinct as the `foreach` loop but almost.
+It isn't quite as succinct as the `foreach` loop but almost.
 The `for` loop syntax with empty increment statement might feel weird at first.
 The worst part is that the code never disposes of the enumerator.
-Therefore it’s borderline dangerous or simply wrong.
+Therefore it's borderline dangerous or simply wrong.
 But then again, as far as I know, for these collections there is nothing to dispose of anyway.

 ## Remarks

 C# compiles an [iterator block](https://msdn.microsoft.com/en-us/library/9k7k7cf0.aspx) using `yield` statements into an inner `class` implementing `IEnumerator`.
 Jon Skeet writes about [iterator blocks in great detail](http://csharpindepth.com/Articles/Chapter6/IteratorBlockImplementation.aspx).
 Note that it generates an inner `class`, not an inner `struct`!
 Therefore there is no further cost for boxing involved but `GetEnumerator()` itself already allocates memory on the heap.

 Why did they choose to implement it like this?
-I don’t know.
+I don't know.
 But the implementation does adhere to the design guidelines for [choosing between `class` and `struct`](https://msdn.microsoft.com/en-us/library/ms229017.aspx).
 More specifically the enumerator implementing the iterator block neither is immutable, nor necessarily smaller than 16 bytes, nor logically represents a single value, and most likely it will be used in a pattern requiring boxing anyway.

 Funny though that they chose to implement collection enumerators as `struct`s, since those violate at least two or three of the four characteristics as well...